Autodesk/aomi/README.md

 The important piece of the `Secretfile` is `secrets` as that is where seeds are defined.
 There are different types of secrets which may be seeded into vault.

+## Tags

+You may tag individual policies, appids, and secrets.
+When resources have tags, and the `seed` command is run with the `--tags` option, only matching items will be seeded.
+If the `--tags` option is not specified, then everything will be seeded.

 ## Files

 You may specify a list of files and their destination Vault secret item.
 Each `files` section has a list of source files, and the key name they should use in Vault.
 Each instance of a `files` section must also include a Vault mount point and path.
 The following example would create two secrets (`private` and `public`) based on the two files under the `.secrets` directory and place them in the Vault path `foo/bar/baz`.